Secure CheckoutPersonal information is secured with SSL technology.

-The Handbook of Energy provides comprehensive, organized coverage on all phases of energy and its role in society, including its social, economic, political, historical, and environmental aspects.
+Handbook of Energy, Volume I: Diagrams, Charts, and Tables provides comprehensive, organized coverage on all phases of energy and its role in society, including its social, economic, political, historical, and environmental aspects.
 While there is a wealth of information about energy available, it is spread across many books, journals, and websites and it tends to target either a particular form of energy or a specific audience.
-The Handbook of Energy provides a central repository of information that meets diverse user communities.
-It focuses on tabular, graphic, and list-based information in a schematic format.
+Handbook of Energy provides a central repository of information that meets diverse user communities.
+It focuses on visual, graphic, and tabular information in a schematic format.
 Individuals and researchers at all educational levels will find the Handbook of Energy to be a valuable addition to their personal libraries.

 Libraries of colleges/universities; non-governmental organizations; government agencies; consulting firms; research institutes of energy, environmental, and public policy issues.
 Academics, undergraduate/graduate students, research scientists who study energy, business corporations, professional firms, government agencies, foundations, other groups whose activities relate to energy.

 Biomass, Hydropower, Wind, Coal, Oil, Natural Gas, Electricity, Nuclear, Alternatives, Renewables, Geothermal, Solar, Photovoltaic, Fuel Cells, Hydrogen, Ocean Energy